BIOL 491: Computational Biology CURE.

 - Deeper insight into the complexity of chromosome evolution.

-- Opportunities to contribute to ongoing research questions.
+- Opportunities to contribute to ongoing research questions in the lab.